AlyssaJH/SSP_Species_vs_Conservation_Statuses/README.md

 ### Future Plans

+I plan to continue working on and improving this project in the coming months.
+My first course of action will be rework instances in which I manually entered data rather than referencing an object.
+I would also like to explore other methods of creating visualizations, perhaps creating a tableau dashboard.
+Ultimately, I would like to convert all tasks into custom functions to improve performance.

 # Sources
 SSP dataset created with data retrieved from the Association of Zoos and Aquariums' Animal Program Database.